fredlcore/BSB-LAN/docs/en/testimonials.md

 ---

+<B><I>It is amazing that I was able to turn my old heating controller into such a perfectly monitored system and integrate everything into my home automation.
+I am genuinely thrilled with the result - this is fantastic!</I></B>
+*Vlastimil from Czech Republic*

+---

 <B><I>Thank you very much for your amazing work on the BSB-LAN project.
 It is an impressive and extremely valuable project for the community.</I></B>
 *Julien from France*